-- Alternate form: Although not typical for behavior screening, for those tools that do have multiple forms (e.g., Form A and Form B), evidence can be provided to indicate that the alternate forms yield consistent scores across probes within a given set (e.g., using median score of multiple probes) and across time period.
-Note: When forms for different raters are available (e.g., teacher, parent) this is not considered alternate form as each rater type would be reviewed separately. - Internal consistency (alpha, split-half): Ad hoc methods for item-based measures include internal consistency methods such as alpha and split half.
+- Alternate form: For tools that multiple forms (e.g., fall/winter/spring benchmark materials), evidence can be provided to indicate that the alternate forms yield consistent scores across probes within a given set (e.g., using median score of multiple probes) and across time period. - Internal consistency (alpha, split-half): Ad hoc methods for item-based measures include internal consistency methods such as alpha and split half.
+Split half methods are arbitrary and potentially artefactual.
 Alpha is the mean of all possible split halves (Cronbach, 1951).
-However, alpha is not an index of test homogeneity or quality per se (Schmitt, 1996; Sijtsma, 2009).
-Internal consistency is important to report for rating scales that may measure multiple latent constructs. - Test-retest: Test-retest data should be provided with a minimal time period of 1 week (no more than two) - Inter-rater: Tests which require human judgment (as opposed to simple choice selection or computer recorded responses) should report evaluation of inter-rater reliability.
+However, alpha is not an index of test homogeneity or quality per se (Schmitt, 1996; Sijtsma, 2009). - Test-retest: Test-retest data should be provided with a minimal time period of 1 week (no more than two). - Inter-rater: The TRC strongly recommends that inter-rater reliability be reported for tests that are subjective and require human judgment (e.g., open-ended questions, narrative retell) as opposed to simple choice selection or computer recorded responses that would not require inter-rater reliability.
 The analyses should acknowledge that raters can differ not only in consistency, but also in level.
 Possible analyses include multilevel models of ratings within judges and students, generalizability theory, and invariance testing in SEM.

-\Note that the TRC does not recommend that vendors submit certain common reliability metrics-specifically test-retest.
-Test-retest is problematic given that high and low retest reliability may not always signal a reliable screening assessment, but instead reflect student growth patterns (e.g., high test-retest can mean that students aren't changing over time, or maintaining the same rank order, and, low test-retest can mean that students are meaningfully changing over time and changing differently.
+Note that the TRC does not recommend that vendors submit certain common reliability metrics-specifically split half and test-retest.
+Split half reliability is problematic given that these methods can be arbitrary and potentially artefactual.
+Test-retest is problematic given that high and low retest reliability may not always signal a reliable assessment, but instead reflect student growth patterns (e.g., high test-retest can mean that students aren't changing over time, or maintaining the same rank order, and, low test-retest can mean that students are meaningfully changing over time and changing differently).